tintin10q/computational-linguistics-summary/Semantic-Similarity/Distributional hypothesis.md

 For instance, *eye doctor* and *oculist* are a [synonym](Synonyms.md).
 However, a computer doesn't know this without looking at for instance a [thesaurus](../Data/Thesaurus.md).
 With the distributional hypothesis, a computer can also [learn](../Other/Learning.md) which words are similar semantically by looking if they appear in the same places and context in sentences.

 So the distributional hypothesis says that two words are more similar when the overlap of their contexts is large.

+Models which use the distributional hypothesis are called distributed semantic models (DSM).

 > **You shall know a word by the company it keeps**
 > J.R.
 Firth (1957)